Jarred Kelenic Player Props: Mariners vs. Tigers

 Jarred Kelenic At The Plate

-- Kelenic has reached base via a hit in 58 games this season (of 85 played), and had multiple hits in 15 of those games.
+- Kelenic has picked up a hit in 59 of 86 games this year, with multiple hits 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.